oreilly-qc/oreilly-qc.github.io/errata/errata.md

 > **Corrected**: "(a single gate which performs NOT(a AND b))"

+### Teleportation Example 4-1 and Figure 4-4
+*Thanks to Fabio Salvi for spotting this!*

+> **Issue**: It looks like the IBM QX system has changed since the book's publication, and the example may no longer run as written.
+Changing the OpenQASM sample to match the QCEngine sample, or alternatively using the Qiskit version solves the problem, but the OpenQASM version should be revisited and updated.

 ### Figure 7-6
 *Thanks to Cláudio Gomes at Universidade de Coimbra for pointing out this one in Github issue [#15](https://github.com/oreilly-qc/oreilly-qc.github.io/issues/15)*!